 | Below 4.0 | Limited | More preparation recommended | Below 58 |

-During the transition period (2026-2028), score reports will show both the new 1-6 band and a comparable 0-120 score.
-This helps universities that have not yet updated their requirements.
+During the 2026–2028 transition period, TOEFL score reports will show both the new 1-6 band score and a comparable 0–120 score.
+This helps universities that have not yet updated their minimum requirements to still process applications accurately.

-Want to know exactly what band score your target school needs?
+Want to know what band score your target university requires?
 See our full guide: What is a good TOEFL score in 2026?

 | Day | Section Focus | What to Practise (10 minutes) |